jfpoilpret/fast-arduino-lib/README.md

 FastArduino
 ===========

 FastArduino is a C++ object-oriented library for Arduino boards based on AVR MCU and also bare AVR MCU.

+FastArduino API is documented [here](jfpoilpret.github.io/fast-arduino-lib/) and documentation also includes a [simple tutorial](http://jfpoilpret.github.io/fast-arduino-lib/tutorial.html).

-Its objectives are:
+FastArduino objectives are:

 - provide smaller and faster code than other libraries for the same functionality
 - ensure you pay (size and speed) only for what you use